dsquintana/corr_meta/README.md

 # A nontechical primer for conducting a meta-analysis to synthesize correlational data

-A companion R script implementing the analysis described in Quintana (in review).
+A companion R script implementing the analysis described in Quintana (2015).

+Quintana DS (2015).
+From pre-registration to publication: a nontechnical primer for conducting a meta-analysis to synthesize correlational data.
+Front.
+Psychol.
+6:1549. [doi: 10.3389/fpsyg.2015.01549](http://journal.frontiersin.org/article/10.3389/fpsyg.2015.01549/abstract)

 # Abstract